jlquinn/xbows-driver/doc/spec.md

 The first lighting packet contains 0x1a * frame count + 0x200.
 I suspect 0x1a
 tunes the overall frame duration.

+Unfortunately, tweaking this value causes the lighting to revert to white.
+So there doesn't seem to be flexibility here to play with durations.

 ### Simulating driver style lighting program